SU COVID-19 Testing Information

 This page will be updated as information changes.
 The dashboard below is updated as new information is available, usually a few days after each testing day.

 COVID-19 testing is an important part of SU’s ongoing health and safety measures.
 This dashboard reports results of SU-administered testing for the campus community.
 It was created by the Eastern Shore Regional GIS Cooperative at Salisbury University.

 Please note: The positivity rate for Salisbury University is calculated weekly based on the number of people tested (Johns Hopkins Coronavirus Resource Center Methodology), which is different from the Maryland State methodology that bases the positivity rate on tests administered.
 To learn more please visit the Joint Explainer on Positivity Rate from the Maryland Department of Health and the Johns Hopkins Coronavirus Resource Center.

-	Students and employees will now be able to self-swab.
+Students and employees are able to self-swab at the SU testing site.
 Those who do not want to self-swab should select a time that says “staff swab” when scheduling their appointment.
-Please view these instructions for self-swabbing in advance.
+Please view the video below with instructions for self-swabbing in advance.

 Testing / Screening Protocols